 This is a type of relay service that offers one-way captions.
-In this service, the deaf user can speak directly to the other person, but anything that is said back will be transformed into text by a communications assistant.
+In this service, the tty phone for the deaf user can speak directly to the other person, but anything that is said back will be transformed into text by a communications assistant.

 Speech-to-Speech Services (STS)

 This foregoes text altogether and relies on a communications assistant to repeat everything said at a higher volume or a slower speed.
 Therefore, it is usually only effective for people who are mildly hearing impaired (hard of hearing).

 This is an add-on service meant to improve normal TTY functions by automatically letting a call recipient know that they are getting a phone call from a hearing-impaired person.
 This keeps the recipient from simply hanging up, thinking they are getting prank-called or getting poor reception, which can be especially troublesome when calling 9-1-1 or any emergency service, where every minute is precious.

 Each of these programs or technology require either an extra piece of equipment or a live communications assistant to help navigate the calls.
 This means that anything said or heard will be slightly delayed, and this delay is further compounded by call waiting times, typing speed, and many other factors.